bluestatedigital/SocialEEsta/README.markdown

 - count_url  :  The URL to which your shared URL resolves to; useful if the URL you are sharing has already been shortened.
 This affects the display of the Tweet count.
 - via  :  Screen name of the user to attribute the Tweet to.
 - text  :  Text of the suggested Tweet.
+- hashtags  :  What, if any, hashtags to include in the tweet.
+Separate multiple hashtags with a comma, e.g. "awesomesauce,pawnee"
 - count_position  :  "none", "horizontal", or "vertical"  :  Default value: "horizontal".
 - related  :  Up to 2 related accounts, separated by a comma.
 These accounts are suggested to the user after they publish the Tweet.
 - size  : "large" or "medium  :  Default value: "medium"  : Specifies the size of the button.